 Hoffman said there was no injury to the body and no indication of any strangulation or choking and the prescribed medications found in the cardinal's body were all within generally accepted levels.

-After walking reporters through the series of events leading up to the autopsy, Hofman took questions about Cardinal Bevilacqua's reported dementia and the time and manner in which he passed.
+After walking reporters through the , Hofman took questions about Cardinal Bevilacqua's reported dementia and the time and manner in which he passed.

 According to Hofman, there was no relationship between the judge's competency ruling and the death of former cardinal.